Hack The Box - Blackfield

 svc_backup user First Degree Group Memberships

-Since the user was a member of Remote Management Users, I was able to login over WinRM as svc_backup:
+Since the user was a member of Remote Management Users, I was able to log in over WinRM as svc_backup:

 ┌──(kali㉿kali)-[~/Desktop/HTB/Blackfield]